 Children tend to use smartphones, tablets, gaming consoles, and computers as much as possible.
 Using these devices for extended periods may strain the eyes.

 Screen time should be less than an hour for kids younger than five years.
 Older kids should have only an hour of screen time in a day (4).
-Minimal screen time can help ensure the child’s sleep and physical activity are not affected.
+Minimal screen time can help ensure the child’s sleep, physical activity, and development are not affected.
 Screen time should not be before bed, and you should avoid showing a video screen for a long time to kids younger than 18 months (3).

 You may encourage them to indulge in other activities and outdoor games.
 If your kid has to use the screen for a long time, teach them the 20-20-20 rule, which is to look 20 feet away for 20 seconds every 20 minutes (3).
 This healthy tip may ensure good eyesight.